What Is a Miller Trust and How Does It Help Medicaid Eligibility?

 Take the Next Step:

 - Talking to aging parents about finances can be difficult.
-Here are some tips to help you know when and how to Baby Boomers in The Dollar Stretcher section dedicated to your financial issues.
+Here are some tips to help you know when and how to Find information geared specifically for Baby Boomers in The Dollar Stretcher section dedicated to your financial issues.
 If you're over 50 your financial needs are different.
 And so are your questions.

 - Subscribe to After 50 Finances.
 You've learned how to work smarter, not harder.
 This weekly newsletter is dedicated to people just like you.
 Subscribers get a FREE copy of our After 50 Finances Pre-Retirement Checklist, a list of everything you need to do to be ready for retirement.